humbertoluizgt/Meme-Generator/README.md

 # Meme Generator

-Create your Memes usign this simple App.
+Create your Memes using this simple App.

 Developed with React JS